House of Lords

 November 1 2016 Lord Llewellyn of Steep goes on leave of absence from the House of Lords.

-This contents of the box above is based on material from the Wikipedia articles Women in the House of Lords, List of hereditary peers removed under the House of Lords Act 1999, List of current members of the House of Lords, Shadow Leader of the House of Lords & Lords Spiritual (Women) Act 2015, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Women in the House of Lords, House of Lords, List of hereditary peers removed under the House of Lords Act 1999, List of current members of the House of Lords, Shadow Leader of the House of Lords & Lords Spiritual (Women) Act 2015, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also